 The Surface Pro sports two front-firing speakers on each side of the display.
 There are small cutouts in the glass to let the sound through, and the design provides impressive sound for a tablet.
 Music is great, with surprising range, and there’s even a hint of bass.
 The speakers also get surprisingly loud, and can fill a decent sized room without distorting.

-We can see why Microsoft is moving away from referring to the Surface Pro as a tablet, given that it’s packed with very laptop-like components.
-Our review model was equipped with a fast dual-core Intel i7-7660U CPU and 16GB of RAM.
-The Core i7-7660U is no longer at the cutting edge, as Intel’s 8th-gen Core processors are now available, but it managed respectable performance.
+Our review Surface Pro was equipped with a fast dual-core Intel i7-7660U CPU and 16GB of RAM.
+The Core i7-7660U is no longer at the cutting edge, as Intel’s 8th-gen Core processors are now available, and the Surface Pro has now officially fallen well behind the pack.

-Its GeekBench 4 single-core and multi-core results were solid.
-More impressively, the Surface Pro churned through our Handbrake test, which encodes a 420MB video to H.265, in just 822 seconds.
+Its GeekBench 4 single-core and multi-core results were solid for the time, but they’re no longer competitive with more modern 2-in-1s.
+We tested the Surface Pro with an older version of Handbrake and it performed well compared to other 7th-generation Core CPUs, encoding a 420MB video to H.265 in just 822 seconds.
 That’s significantly faster than each of our comparison systems, and in fact is the fastest result we’ve seen from a dual-core notebook processor.

 We have to note, though, that competitors like the Lenovo Yoga 920 and HP Spectre x360 13 have recently updated to 8th-gen, quad-core processors.
 They do outperform the Surface Pro in multi-core tests when so equipped, and that takes away the edge Microsoft enjoyed when the Surface Pro was first released.